-1. are 18 years of age or older and, if younger than 65 years old, is totally and permanently disabled in accordance with Title XVI standards;
+1. are 18 years of age or older and, if younger than 65 years of age, are totally and permanently disabled in accordance with Title XVI standards;

-2. are an inpatient in a nursing facility, chronic disease or rehabilitation hospital, or, for participants 18 through 21 years of age or 65 years of age or older, psychiatric hospital with a continuous length of stay of 90 or more days, excluding rehabilitation days;
+2. are an inpatient in a nursing facility or chronic disease or rehabilitation hospital or, for participants 18 through 21 years of age or 65 years of age and older, psychiatric hospital with a continuous length of stay of 90 or more days, excluding rehabilitation days;

-3. must have received MassHealth benefits for inpatient services, and be MassHealth eligible at least the day before discharge;
+3. have received MassHealth benefits for inpatient services, and are MassHealth eligible at least the day before discharge;

-4. must be assessed to need residential habilitation, assisted living services, or shared living 24-hour supports services within the terms of the MFP Residential Supports Waiver;
+4. have been assessed to need residential habilitation, assisted living services, or shared living 24-hour support services within the terms of the MFP Residential Supports Waiver;

 5. are able to be safely served in the community within the terms of the MFP Residential Supports Waiver; and